pyeventsourcing/esdbclient/docs/api/getting-started.md

 ```
 :::

-See [Appending Events](./appending-events.md) for more information about writing to KurrentDB.
+See [Appending events](./appending-events.md) for more information about writing to KurrentDB.

-## Reading a Stream
+## Reading a stream

 The client [`get_stream()`](./reading-events.md#get-stream) method reads events from a named stream.